-3 Assessments and observations show that some of our disadvantaged pupils have social and emotional needs which need addressing to enable them to access the curriculum fully and make progress they are capable of.
+3 Assessments and observations show that some of our disadvantaged pupils have social and emotional needs which need addressing to enable them to access the curriculum fully and reach their potential.
 4 Observations and discussions show that some of our disadvantaged children are rurally isolated, limiting their life experiences which has been observed to impact on levels of confidence and an understanding of the world to link new learning to.
+6 Attendance of disadvantaged pupils is lower than non-disadvantaged pupils.